How can we measure the impact of our events?

-You've decided on an event to run and research method to measure impact.
+You've decided on an event to run and research methods to measure impact.
 Now, what would be suitable questions to use?

 For example, you run an informal networking lunch where students and local volunteer-involving organisations can meet, share their stories and discuss volunteering opportunities.
 Suitable questions can include:

 - Did you find the networking lunch to be beneficial and why?

 - Did you find a suitable volunteer role?
 Or, did you find student volunteers well suited to help your organisation?

 - Did you think the ‘flow’ of the lunch ran smoothly?
 If no, please explain why

 - Would you attend the event again in future?

 The objective here is to base your questions around the theme of the activity/ event and what you hope to achieve from the desired outcome.